-• The following persons do not need to quarantine

-Following an exposure to a person diagnosed with COVID-19 if they are not experiencing symptoms, but are recommended to be tested 5 days or more after an exposure and to wear a well-fitting mask indoors for 10 full days:

-- 1. Students 5-17 years of age who have completed their primary COVID-19 vaccine series >14 days prior to the exposure. - 2.
-Persons 18 years of age and older who are up-to-date with their recommended COVID-19 vaccinations. - 3.
-Persons who have documented COVID-19 illness in the 3 months prior to their exposure (with a positive COVID-19 PCR or antigen test).
+- Modified quarantine using a "Test to Stay" strategy may be an option available to individuals who are otherwise instructed to quarantine who 1) are asymptomatic; and 2) receive negative COVID-19 testing following the KDPH recommended protocol. - The following persons do not need to quarantine following an exposure to a person diagnosed with COVID-19 if they are not experiencing symptoms, but are recommended to be tested 5 days or more after an exposure and to wear a well-fitting mask indoors for 10 full days: - Students 5-17 years of age who have completed their primary COVID-19 vaccine series ≥14 days prior to the exposure. - Persons 18 years of age and older who are up-to-date with their recommended COVID-19 vaccinations. - Persons who have documented COVID-19 illness in the 3 months prior to their exposure (with a positive COVID-19 PCR or antigen test).
 Antibody testing should not be used for determining need to quarantine; per the FDA, results from currently-authorized SARS-CoV-2 antibody tests should not be used to evaluate a person's level of immunity or protection from COVID-19.

-8. Cleaning and disinfection
+9. Cleaning and disinfection

-• Improve facility cleaning to the greatest extent possible.
-In general, cleaning once a day is enough to sufficiently remove potential viruses that may be on surfaces.
+Improve facility cleaning to the greatest extent possible.
+In general, cleaning once a day is enough to sufficiently remove potential virus that may be on surfaces.
 Consider cleaning high-touch, shared surfaces more frequently.